pretix/pretix-docs/docs/guides/widget.md

 </script>
 ```

-You can suppress us loading the widget and/or modify the user data passed to the widget:
+You can suppress the loading of the widget or modify the user data passed to the widget:

 ```
 <script type="text/javascript">